johnperry-math/AoC2023/More_Detailed_Comparison.md

 ### Error handling

 The Rust code above was unable to examine the `Line` or `Char` until it extracted it from the `Result` type via `.unwrap` or, preferably, `.expect`.
-This makes it a bit more verbose _on this task_ than Ada, and a common criticism of Ada is that it's verbose, but that's because it's forcing the programmer at least to *think about* the possibility of an error when opening the file.
-Rust code does routinely; its philosophy is that, when the program encounters an exceptional condition, the system either
+This makes it a bit more verbose _on this task_ than Ada, and a common criticism of Ada is that it's verbose, but here Rust is forcing the programmer at least to *think about* the possibility of an error when opening the file.
+In Rust, when the program encounters an exceptional condition, the system either

-* `.panic!`s (a bad thing!), or
+* `.panic!`s (bad!), or
 * returns an `Option` or `Result`type, so the developer to handle them at an appropriate time.

-It often happens that handling an error would be inappropriate in a certain place; in this case, Rust forces the programmer to indicate this using a `?` operator.
+If handling an error would be inappropriate, Rust forces the programmer to indicate this using a `?` operator.
 Thus, I could have done this:

 ```rust
 fn read_input(filename: String) -> Result<Expected_Data_Type, std::io::Error> {